th-we/deskflow-wiki/Code-Style.md

 1. Class filenames should be pascal case, e.g. `HelloWorld.cpp`
 1. Files with many classes or functions should be snake case, e.g. `hello_world.cpp`
 1. Unit test names should follow the function-input-output pattern, e.g. `helloWorld_fooIn_barOut`
+1. The word "deps" should be used to mean "dependencies"

 ## Qt naming